crcx/nga-c/Naje.md

 This next one maps a symbolic name to its opcode.
 It requires a two character string (this is sufficent to identify any of the instructions).

+*It may be worth looking into using a simple lookup table instead of this.*

 ````
 def map_to_inst(s):
     inst = -1